qcanser/agile-titan/backend/README.md

 You can start the server by running the command `node index.js` (or `nodemon index.js` if you have Nodemon installed).
 The server runs on port 4999.

-Please feel free to reach out if you have any questions or issues!